-The Canadian Rolfing® Association (CRA) is the professional association that represents Rolfers™ doing the practice of Rolfing Structural Integration manual therapy in Canada.
+The Rolfing® Association of Canada (RAC) is the professional association that represents Rolfers™ doing the practice of Rolfing Structural Integration manual therapy in Canada.

 Our members are graduates of the Rolf Institute of Structural Integration (RISI), and they are bound by the same code of ethics and standards of practice as all Rolfers internationally.